AtaifaFaisal87/Revolif/README.md

 ## 📖 Overview

 **Revolif** is a full-featured personal productivity and life-management system.
-It combines task scheduling, goal tracking, expense management, an achievements system, a focus/Pomodoro-style timer, and an admin control panel — all wrapped in a modern, animated QML interface backed by a robust object-oriented C++ engine.
+It combines task scheduling, goal tracking, expense/budget management, an achievements system, a focus/Pomodoro-style timer, and an admin control panel — all wrapped in a modern, animated QML interface backed by a robust object-oriented C++ engine.

 The project started as a console-based OOP system in C++ and evolved into a complete **Qt Quick desktop application**, with the original console logic re-engineered into a reusable backend that now drives a fully graphical UI.